escalibore/mySqlGrid/README.md

 Demo: http://tberthold.com/mySqlGrid/tester.php

 MySqlGrid generates a sortable, searchable, paginated datagrid from ANY valid MySQL "Select" statement.
-Each column has an input field where the user can enter a substring that forms a filter on the rows returned.
+Each column will have an input field where the user can enter a substring that forms a filter on the rows returned.
 If the user selects the drop down icon for a column MySqlGrid dyanamically builds a select element from the unique values for that column for the current result set.

 To use mySqlGrid simply follow these steps:
 1. Copy the directory "mysqlgrid" into you web folder.